ryukau/VSTPlugins/docs/manual/IterativeSinCluster/IterativeSinCluster_en.md

 :   When checked, change delay time relative to note frequency.

 ## Change Log
+- 0.1.16
+  - Fixed the condition of acceptable channel count.
+This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.15
   - Added custom font options for `style.json`.
 - 0.1.14